liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

 - the strategy remains expert opt-in because it changes the memory/speed policy and only supports pressure-loss workflows without forward-wavefield summaries;
+- the 10-iteration full-record-geometry run preserves the model update exactly and keeps memory within the `2.5x` budget;
-- the next validation should be a longer full-record run before considering any default or AcousticFWI-level automatic policy change.
+- the next validation should use either more shots or more iterations before considering any default or AcousticFWI-level automatic policy change.

 ## Memory-Budget Remat Backward Stage Timing